zeromq/rfc/content/docs/rfcs/46/README.md

 #### The GET-HEADS Command

-If a consumer subscribes to a dafka topic it SHALL sent a GET-HEADS command.
+If a consumer subscribes to a dafka topic it SHALL sent a GET-HEADS command in order to get the heads for each partition of that topic.

-The XPUB's topic frame is set to the GET-HEADS command's ID concatenated with the address of the consumer.
+The XPUB's topic frame is set to the GET-HEADS command's ID concatenated with the topic for which partition heads are requested for.

 #### The DIRECT-HEAD Command